 Providing advance notice in a timely manner when requesting an accommodation.

 Submitting appropriate documentation that supports the existence of a disability.

 Requesting, setting up, and implementing his/her accommodations before and during each semester.

-Maintaining ongoing communication with faculty and LA Center staff when managing classroom and testing accommodations.
+Maintaining ongoing communication with faculty and staff at the Center for Accessibility Resources & Services when managing classroom and testing accommodations.